Top Gun and the Superfund Tax

 In short, Superfund cleanups cost a lot of money.

 Superfund: The Plan to Pay for It

 When Congress created it in 1980, the “Superfund” was a plan to cover the costs of cleaning up these “uncontrolled hazardous waste sites.”
 The fund's full name was the Hazardous Substance Response Trust Fund.

 The “fund” in Superfund refers to money raised via two taxes: One tax on the sale of specific “taxable chemicals” and another tax on the sale or use of imported “taxable substances.”

 “You’ve lost that loving feeling…”

 The Superfund Tax expired at the end of 1995, when Congress allowed it to lapse.

-Top Gun left theaters in 1986, was released on home video, and left a lasting impact on US culture.
+After Top Gun left theaters in 1986, it wouldn’t be available on home video for a decade.
+Still, the movie left a lasting impact on US culture.
 Bomber jackets and aviator sunglasses became cool, and Navy recruitment got a modest boost.